jasonnIguazio/ghpages-doc-site/content/data-layer/apis/data-paths.md

   part of the restructured-site publication.)
-- [TODO-SITE-RESTRUCT-P2] Consider removing this file and moving the data-path info for each API to a relevant data-layer/ API/data-type doc section (and update the ghpages-doc-site and external doc references).
+- [TODO-SITE-RESTRUCT-P2] Consider removing this file and moving the data-path info for each API to a relevant data-layer/ API/data-type doc section (and update the ghpages-ghpages-doc-site and external doc references).
 We already have explanations on how to set data paths for each API, perhaps we just need to edit it and ensure all the info from this overview doc is provided for each API.
 -->